top of page

 For locals, some people reported less than ideal experiences at The Cowboy and weren't coming back because of that.

 All the old signage has been saved and moved inside.
-The door mural took Chef dozens of hours to lovingly restore by erasing some insanely vulgar graffiti (and that's Chef saying that) from the Cowboy's closing party.
-It's in the Men's Room now.
+The door mural is in the Men's Room now.

 We have a special outdoor tribute coming soon to honor the past of this building.
 We're really excited about it.